-555 CMR 1.03 provides that “[a]ll proceedings and records relating to a preliminary inquiry by the division of standards, including any internal review to determine whether there is sufficient credible evidence to initiate a preliminary inquiry, shall be kept strictly confidential pursuant to M.G.L. c.
+Accordingly, the regulations at 555 CMR 1.00 provides that “[a]ll proceedings and records relating to a preliminary inquiry by the division of standards, including any internal review to determine whether there is sufficient credible evidence to initiate a preliminary inquiry, shall be kept strictly confidential pursuant to M.G.L. c.
 6E, § 8(c)(2) and M.G.L. c.
 4, § 7, twenty-sixth, the exemptions to the definitions of public records.”
-Likewise, 555 CMR 1.07(2) states that “[t]he division of standards’ report on its preliminary inquiry shall remain confidential to the extent permitted by law including, but not limited to, the redaction of certain information pursuant to M.G.L. c.
+555 CMR 1.03.
+Likewise, they state that “[t]he division of standards’ report on its preliminary inquiry shall remain confidential to the extent permitted by law including, but not limited to, the redaction of certain information pursuant to M.G.L. c.
 4, § 7, twenty-sixth, the exemptions to the definitions of public records.”
+555 CMR 1.07(2).

-However, 555 CMR 1.04 provides that “[t]he division of standards shall, within 30 [calendar] days of the commission’s vote to authorize a preliminary inquiry, notify the officer who is subject of the inquiry, the head of the agency, the head of the officer’s collective bargaining unit, and a district attorney of competent jurisdiction of the commencement of the preliminary inquiry and the nature of the alleged conduct at issue.”
-555 CMR 1.04 adds that “[n]othing [therein] shall prevent the division of standards from notifying any other prosecuting attorney, upon reasonable request, of the commencement of the preliminary inquiry and the nature of the alleged conduct at issue.”
-Also, 555 CMR 1.03 and 1.07(2), consistent with M.G.L. c.
-6E, §§ 3(a) and 8(c)(2), allow the Commission’s Executive Director to provide otherwise-confidential information “to the attorney general, the United States Attorney, or a district attorney of competent jurisdiction” for possible use in a criminal investigation or prosecution.
+But the regulations add that “[t]he division of standards shall, within 30 [calendar] days of the commission’s vote to authorize a preliminary inquiry, notify the officer who is subject of the inquiry, the head of the agency, the head of the officer’s collective bargaining unit, and a district attorney of competent jurisdiction of the commencement of the preliminary inquiry and the nature of the alleged conduct at issue.”
+555 CMR 1.04.
+They also provide that “[a]ny commission decision to suspend the certification of an officer pending or following a preliminary inquiry by the division of standards shall be transmitted immediately” to the same individuals.
+555 CMR 1.08(3).

-Neither 555 CMR 1.03 nor 555 CMR 1.07(2) restricts a prosecuting office’s ability to provide information to a criminal defendant or the defendant’s attorney, or to otherwise use the information in connection with a criminal investigation or prosecution.

-The Commission requests that, when a prosecuting office contemplates disseminating information of the type described in 555 CMR 1.03 or 555 CMR 1.07(2) in such a manner, it considers seeking a protective order or confidentiality agreement to the extent that may be appropriate.
+Additionally, 555 CMR 1.04 states that “[n]othing [therein] shall prevent the division of standards from notifying any other prosecuting attorney, upon reasonable request, of the commencement of the preliminary inquiry and the nature of the alleged conduct at issue”; and 555 CMR 1.08(3) similarly indicates that “[n]othing [therein] shall prevent the commission from transmitting to any other prosecuting attorney, upon reasonable request, the commission’s decision to suspend the certification of an officer pending or following a preliminary inquiry by the division of standards.”
+Also, 555 CMR 1.03 allows the Commission’s Executive Director to provide “evidence which may be used in a criminal proceeding or investigation” to the officials listed in M.G.L. c.
+6E, § 8(c)(2), and 555 CMR 1.07(2) allows the Executive Director to provide “[t]he division of standards’ report on its preliminary inquiry” “for use in a criminal proceeding or investigation” to such an official.

+555 CMR 1.00 does not govern the conduct of the Offices of the Massachusetts Attorney General, the United States Attorney for the District of Massachusetts, or the Massachusetts District Attorneys.

-The Commission requests that, in all other circumstances, the recipient of any information regarding a preliminary inquiry maintain its confidentiality.
+The Commission requests that those who receive information regarding a preliminary inquiry that was prepared by, or provided by, the Commission:

+Consider taking steps to maintain such information as confidential, such as seeking a court order or agreement providing for confidentiality, to the extent that any such steps are not inconsistent with any official, professional, legal, or ethical duties, and are otherwise appropriate and feasible; and

+Notify the Commission before disclosing the information to others.

-The Commission recommends that those who contemplate disseminating information regarding a preliminary inquiry obtain case-specific legal guidance from its own counsel as to whether such dissemination may otherwise be unlawful.
+The Commission recommends that recipients of such information obtain case-specific legal guidance from their own counsel regarding the extent to which such information must be disclosed or used, or cannot be disclosed or used, under any source of law.